khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 **Note** : Enable **slow requests log** and PHP-FPM  **/status page** for more insights!

 Finding Bottlenecks through profiling:
-- Record every function call: Possibly quite expensive and distorting, but the full picture!
+- **Record every function call:** Possibly quite expensive and distorting, but the full picture!
+- **Sampling:** Recording only one in every 100 or 1000 times, to reduce performance overhead.